yolanda93/SmartTrafficAnalyzer/README.md

 This repository is organised in the following way:

 <pre>
-   SmartTraficcAnalyzer
+   SmartTrafficAnalyzer
-   ├── post-processing/     : some functionalities to perform some post-processing operations ├── checker/             : rule-based checker to ensure data quality ├── statistics/          : compute some statistics over the datasets ├── jupyter-notebooks/   : scripts with different experiments used to train ml algorithms └── README               : this file
+   ├── utilities/           : some functionalities to compute some statistics and perform some post-processing operations ├── checker/             : rule-based checker to ensure data quality ├── jupyter-notebooks/   : scripts used to train ml algorithms ├── deployment/          : scripts and procedures used to deploy the trained ml algorithm on a real scenario └── README               : this file

 </pre>

 ## Requirements

+This project uses:

-This project uses pyspark to perform massive distributed processing over resilient sets of data
+*  pyspark to perform massive distributed processing over resilient sets of data
+*  tensorflow and scickit-learn for machine learning
+*  jupyter notebook

 ###### (1) Install pySpark